 Resistance Bands are as versatile as they are portable.
-A useful tool for at-home workouts, that you can also use at the gym to supplement your weight training.
-But for someone who has never used them before, you may have some unanswered questions about this style of training.
+They’re a useful tool for at-home workouts, yet you can also use then at the gym to supplement your weight training.
+But for someone who has never used bands before, you may have some unanswered questions about this style of training.

-Resistance Band Training Expert James Grage is here to help!
-Follow along as he explains 5 key factors to consider before buying a set of Resistance Bands to incorporate in your daily training and workouts.
+Resistance band training expert and Undersun founder James Grage is here to help!
+Follow along as he explains 5 key factors to consider before buying a set of resistance bands to incorporate into your daily training and workouts.

 With so many types of resistance bands, it can be challenging to find the best one to reach your fitness goals.
 This guide breaks down what to consider before purchasing a set.

 When first starting off with resistance bands one of the first questions that most people ask is ” Can I get just one band, one resistance level?” and as Resistance Band Training Expert James Grage Recommends, it is best to get all 5 resistance levels to properly complete your workouts.
 Just like using weights at the gym, some exercises require more weight than others.
 With Resistance bands you will find yourself often changing the level of resistance based on the muscle group that you are working on.
 Certain exercises require very small bands (light level), and some exercises will require big bands (heavy level).

 There are primarily two types of Resistance Bands.
 There’s Tube style Bands and Lupe style bands.